ImJimby/MinePlus/README.md

 Compiling
 ---------
 We use the NetBeans IDE to write our code.
-To compile you will need to import the project into a IDE with java7.
+To compile you will need to import the project into a IDE with Java7 to compile.

 Contributing
 ------------